How to Cope After "Giving Baby Up" for Adoption [3 Steps]

 Close friends or family who are supportive of you and your adoption decision

 Adoption support groups for birth mothers

-If you’re having difficulty figuring out how to cope with giving your baby up for adoption, talk to someone who may have experienced similar feelings, or who can at least listen and support you as you process your post-adoption emotions.
-You may find that by reaching out to others, you end up helping someone cope with giving a baby up for adoption, too.
+If you’re having difficulty figuring out how to cope with “giving your baby up” for adoption, talk to someone who may have experienced similar feelings, or who can at least listen and support you as you process your post-adoption emotions.
+You may find that by reaching out to others, you end up helping someone else cope with “giving a baby up” for adoption, too.